pyscience-projects/pyevtk/README.txt

 ================

-It is useful to build and install the package to a temporary location without touching the global python site-packages directory while developing,.
+It is useful to build and install the package to a temporary location without touching the global python site-packages directory while developing.
 To do this, while in the root directory, one can type:

-    1. python setup.py build --debug install --prefix=./tmp 2. export
+    1. python setup.py build --debug install --prefix=./tmp
-PYTHONPATH=./tmp/lib/python2.6/site-packages/:$PYTHONPATH
+    2. export PYTHONPATH=./tmp/lib/python2.6/site-packages/:$PYTHONPATH

 NOTE: you may have to change the Python version depending of the installed version on your system.